zachprogramming1684/Task-Tracker-CLI/README.md

 * list: Lists either all tasks or tasks with a specified status (done, todo, in-progress)

 ## Running the Program
+1. Ensure you have Java installed.
-1. Download `taskcli.jar` to your machine.
+2. Download `taskcli.jar` to your machine.
-2. In your terminal, navigate to where you downloaded the jar file.
+3. In your terminal, navigate to where you downloaded the jar file.
    `cd <your file path>`
-3. Run the application
+4. Run the application.
    `java -jar taskcli.jar <your command(s)>`

 ## Usage